yangtzeu/yangtzeu-app/README.md

 # Build #

-The project built by eclipse.
+- The project built by eclipse.
+- Ant

 # Platform(For Developer) #
 - Min SDK Ver: Android 2.2